 - difficulty urinating

-Rather than antihistamines or any type of sleep aid, the American Academy of Sleep Medicine and European Sleep Research Society recommends cognitive behavioral therapy (CBT) as a first-line treatment for insomnia.
+Rather than antihistamines or a sleep aid, the American Academy of Sleep Medicine and

-When choosing any over-the-counter sleep aid, check the ingredients and discuss with a medical professional whether it’s OK for you to take it short-term.
+When choosing an over-the-counter sleep aid, check the ingredients and discuss with a medical professional whether it’s OK for you to take it short term.

 Melatonin is a hormone that’s produced naturally by the body.
 It doesn’t make you sleepy, but it does help your body get ready for sleep by regulating your natural circadian rhythm.
 Since it hasn’t been studied extensively during pregnancy, check with your doctor before using it if you’re pregnant or nursing.

 L-theanine is an amino acid found in tea leaves.
-Even though it doesn’t make you drowsy, a
+Even though it doesn’t make you drowsy, one

 Practicing good sleep hygiene habits can help train your body and brain to fall and stay asleep.
 Here are some strategies to try: